kucharze/SocialMediaMernProject/README.md

 ### A User page that displays a user based on their Profile

 This page will options to edit, delete, and create a post if the page belongs to the logged in user

+### Troublesome areas

+For the most part, I was able to figure stuff out.
+One particularly troublesome area was the delete function for posts.
+Deleting the post itself was not necessarily the problem, it was removing the link from the user.

+Luckily a found logic using $pull.
+I used this on the user's posts list to remove the id Of course, this only made it null, so I had to whip up some logic that checks to make sure we don't display data for a null value post